WYDE Civic Engagement Accountability Hubs

 By bringing their learnings back to their communities, the young leaders will contribute to strengthening their national democratic structures, while anchoring the regional network to already existing national youth networks.

-The Youth Participation in Public Affairs programme of the EU’s Women and Youth in Democracy Initiative (WYDE Youth) aims to improve the enfranchisement, empowerment, and inclusion of youth in all levels of democratic participation at the national, regional and global scales.
+WYDE Civic Engagement, the Youth Participation in Public Affairs programme of the EU’s Women and Youth in Democracy Initiative aims to improve the enfranchisement, empowerment, and inclusion of youth in all levels of democratic participation at the national, regional and global scales.

-WYDE Youth’s three-pronged approach is informed by the need for youth engagement and inclusion not only at national level but beyond and above it.
+WYDE Civic Engagement’s three-pronged approach is informed by the need for youth engagement and inclusion not only at national level, but beyond and above it.
 With half of the world’s population being under 30, the continued survival of democracy is highly dependent on buy-in and support among its youth.

-To learn more, visit the WYDE project page on the EPD website
+To learn more about WYDE Civic Engagementvisit the project page on the EPD website